 Although it is not necessary, it is a great idea to bring a few small gifts with you for your host family and co-teachers.
 It would be nice to bring something that represents where you are from.
 Common gifts are chocolates, wine, coffee mugs, t- shirts, etc.

 TLG Volunteers receive their stipend at the end of each month, so you will need to bring enough money to get by in Georgia until your first monthly stipend is received.
 We recommend that you bring approximately one month's stipend to address any potential first month expenses, such as tourism, food, and transportation in Tbilisi during your first week, gifts for host family/co-teachers, school supplies, telephone minutes, internet, unforeseen expenses, travel, or things you may have forgotten to pack or bring to Georgia.

-Keep in mind that if you need to purchase a visa to enter Georgia you should bring 100 GEL (~60 USD) for that, and if you intend to get your medical check done in Georgia you will need about 70 GEL (~45 USD).
+Keep in mind that if you intend to get your medical check done in Georgia you will need about 70 GEL (~45 USD).